 Windows Setup

-It is highly recommended to follow each component installation in order!
+It is highly recommended to follow everything in order!

 Install Git